hal/archetypes/subsystem-extension/README.md

 ## Prerequisites

 The version number of the archetype maps to the lowest version number of the HAL management console it needs as a target.
-This in turn implies a specific WildFyl version.
-The following table shows the concrete dependencies between the version:
+This in turn implies a specific WildFly version.
+The following table shows the dependencies between the versions:

 | Archetype Version | HAL Version Range | WildFly Version Range |
 |-------------------|-------------------|-----------------------|